donohoe/giving-tree/README.md

 Right now this is specific to Google Chrome but it can be adapted to Safari (in the works).

+It is intended that this extension would be used to help schools and community organizations - as opposed to individual gain.

 Overview
 --------